Anna German: Car accident and treatment

 On 27 August 1967, while in Italy, on the road between Forlì and Milan, Anna German was involved in a severe car accident.
 At high speed, the car driven by the impresario of the singer crashed into a concrete fence.
 German was thrown from the car through the windshield.
 She suffered multiple fractures and other internal injuries.
 An investigation revealed that the driver of the car – her manager Renato Serio – fell asleep at the wheel.

-In aftermath, Serio received only a fracture of the hand and foot.
-The third passenger, singer Elena Zagorskaya, suffered some scratches but was not seriously injured.
-Meanwhile, German survived the biggest wounds, and had not regained consciousness in aftermath of the crash.
+After the accident, German had not regained consciousness.
 After the plaster was taken off, the singer still lay in a hospital bed for half a year.
 Then it took her a few months to relearn to sit and walk.

 Later, she released the autobiographical book Wróć do Sorrento? ('Come Back to Sorrento?'), dedicated to the Italian period of her career.
 The book's circulation was 30,000 copies.

 Career in the Soviet Union

+In 1964, German toured the Soviet Union for the first time as part of a delegation of Polish artists, performing songs by George Gershwin, Mark Fradkin, Arno Babajanian.
+The editor of the "Melodiya" Anna Kachalina invited German to record some songs in Polish and Italian.
+Her first songs in Russian were recorded in the fall of 1964.

 In the 1970s, German toured, performed and recorded in the Soviet Union, working with Aleksandra Pakhmutova, Yevgeniy Martynov, Vladimir Shainsky, David Tukhmanov, Oscar Feltsman, Yan Frenkel, Vyacheslav Dobrynin, Alexander Morozov and others.
 She had become an acclaimed and popular artist there.
 She remembers: "I loved touring the Soviet Union. <...> These tours did not bring a lot of money, it was much more profitable to fly to America or even participate in some kind of concerts in Europe.
 But nothing can compare with the emotional reception in Soviet cities and towns."